lexpeachy/graphql-social-feed/README.md

 📂 Version Control Workflow

+For version control I directly pushed to main since I was alone and I tested my codes before pushing the code.

-We use a simple branching strategy:
+You can use a simple branching strategy:

 main → stable, production-ready code